surosh-khaliqi/it-infrastructure-portfolio-lab/README.md

 - Configured Windows Server 2022 for Active Directory Domain Services, DNS, and DHCP, with Windows clients and a Linux server joined to the domain
 - Set up cross-platform file sharing with Samba and Active Directory group-based access
 - Deployed Zabbix 7.0 LTS across all 7 lab VMs, including custom service and network monitoring
-- Integrated Zabbix with ServiceNow through REST for automatic incident creation
+- Integrated Zabbix monitoring with ServiceNow through REST for incident creation and tracking
 - Added SSH key-only authentication, default-deny router rules, service-account cleanup, and ServiceNow incident documentation

 ---